okikiolumide/dareyio-pbl/Project10.md

 a.
 Register a new domain name with any registrar of your choice in any domain zone (e.g. .com, .net, .org, .edu, .info, .xyz or any other)

 b.
-Assign an Elastic IP to your Nginx LB server
+Assign an Elastic IP to the Nginx LB server

 c.
-Associate your domain name with this Elastic IP by Updating A record in your registrar to point to Nginx LB using Elastic IP address
+Associate the domain name with this Elastic IP by Updating A record in your registrar to point to Nginx LB using Elastic IP address

 d.
 Configure Nginx to recognize your new domain name

-- Update your nginx.conf with server_name www.<your-domain-name.com> instead of server_name www.domain.com
+- Update the nginx.conf with *server_name www.<your-domain-name.com>* instead of *server_name www.domain.com*

 e.
 Install certbot and request for an SSL/TLS certificate